What is a Public Relations Specialist?

-Below is a list of the skills most Public Relations Specialists say are important on the job.
+These are the skills Public Relations Specialists say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 Time Management: Managing one’s own time and the time of others.

 Coordination: Adjusting actions in relation to others’ actions.